 BBC Music Production

 In 1985, I joined the BBC in Manchester as a music producer for Radio 3 and in a 21 year broadcasting career across the full range of the station’s output, with an emphasis on British, orchestral, choral, chamber and band music.
-I established the BBC Festival of Brass (now RNCM Brass Band Festival) in 1990 and received several Sony Award nominations, including the feature Elgar’s final Enigma – Symphony No. 3 , which led to Anthony Payne’s historic realisation of this unfinished work, and a bronze award for a drive-time ‘special’, Who Murdered Mozart?
+I established the BBC Festival of Brass (now RNCM Brass Band Festival) in 1990 and received several Sony Award nominations, including the feature Elgar’s final Enigma – Symphony No. 3 , which led to the completion of Anthony Payne’s historic realisation of this unfinished work, and a bronze award for a drive-time ‘special’, Who Murdered Mozart?
 During my time at Radio 3, I also encouraged the commissioning of new music for brass band, including Paganini Variations (Philip Wilby), Songs for BL (Elgar Howarth), Whitsun Wakes (Michael Ball), Prague (Judith Bingham) and The Maunsell Forts (John McCabe).
 I had a great time producing the Sunday evening series Choirworks (now called The Choir ) and the Saturday afternoon series Discovering Music.

 Dimpho de Kopane recording for BBC Radio 3 in South Africa, 2005

-Working with choirs and bands from the North of England – Hallé Orchestra, BBC Philharmonic, Northern Sinfonia, Royal Liverpool Philharmonic, Orchestra or Opera North – brought me into contact with some of the world’s greatest soloists and conductors.
+Working with choirs and bands from the North of England – Hallé Orchestra, BBC Philharmonic, Royal Northern Sinfonia, Royal Liverpool Philharmonic, Orchestra or Opera North – brought me into contact with some of the world’s greatest soloists and conductors.
 No wonder I enjoyed my job so much!

 Working with bands